promise-100/SalesData_Capestone/README.md

  During this process of cleaning the data. i descovered that my data contains a quite number of duplicates which i removed and this action made the rows of my data to reduce to 9,901 rows.

 ### Exploratory Data Analysis(EDA).
-EDA involved the exploring of the data to answer some questions about the data suc as;
+EDA involved the exploring of the data to answer some questions about the data such as;
 - Retrieve the total sales for each product category.
 - Find the number of sales transactions in each region.
 - Find the highest-selling product by total sales value